-May 8, 2019
+, 2019

 County of Nassau, State of New York

 Re: County of Nassau, New York

-\$64,375,000 GENERAL IMPROVEMENT BONDS, 2019 SERIES A
+\$ BOND ANTICIPATION NOTES, 2019 SERIES A

-Ladies and Gentlemen:
+Ladies and Gentlemen: :

-We have acted as bond counsel in connection with the issuance by the County of Nassau, New York (the "County") of \$64,375,000 principal amount of General Improvement Bonds, 2019 Series A (the "Bonds").
-The Bonds are dated the date of delivery.
-The interest rates, maturity dates and price or yield of the Bonds are set forth on the inside cover of the Official Statement.
-The Bonds are issued pursuant to the Constitution and statutes of the State of New York and proceedings of the finance board of the County.
+We have acted as bond counsel in connection with the issuance by the County of Nassau, New York (the "County"), of \$ aggregate principal amount of Bond Anticipation Notes, 2019 Series A, dated the date of delivery (the "Notes").
+The Notes are issued pursuant to the Constitution and statutes of the State of New York and proceedings of the finance board of the County.

-In such connection, we have reviewed the Constitution and statutes of the State of New York, the Tax Certificate of the County dated the date hereof (the "Tax Certificate"), the Bond Certificate of the County dated the date hereof (the "County Bond Certificate"), a certified copy of proceedings of the finance board of the County and such other documents and matters to the extent we deemed necessary to render the opinions set forth herein.
+In such connection, we have reviewed the Constitution and statutes of the State of New York, the Tax Certificate of the County dated the date hereof (the "Tax Certificate"), the Note Determination Certificate of the County dated the date hereof (the "County Certificate"), a certified copy of proceedings of the finance board of the County and such other documents and matters to the extent we deemed necessary to render the opinions set forth herein.

 The opinions expressed herein are based on an analysis of existing laws, regulations, rulings and court decisions and cover certain matters not directly addressed by such authorities.
 Such opinions may be affected by actions taken or omitted or events occurring after the date hereof.
 We have not undertaken to determine, or to inform any person, whether any such actions are taken or omitted or events do occur or any other matters come to our attention after the date hereof.
 Accordingly, this opinion speaks only as of its date and is not intended to, and may not, be relied upon in connection with any such actions, events or matters.
-Our engagement with respect to the Bonds has concluded with their issuance, and we disclaim any obligation to update this letter.
+Our engagement with respect to the Notes has concluded with their issuance, and we disclaim any obligation to update this letter.
 We have assumed the genuineness of all documents and signatures presented to us (whether as originals or as copies) and the due and legal execution and delivery thereof by, and validity against, any parties other than the County.

 We have assumed, without undertaking to verify, the accuracy of the factual matters represented, warranted or certified in the documents referred to in the second paragraph hereof.
-Furthermore, we have assumed compliance with all covenants and agreements contained in the County Bond Certificate and the Tax Certificate, including (without limitation) covenants and agreements compliance with which is necessary to ensure that future actions, omissions or events will not cause interest on the Bonds to be included in gross income for federal income tax purposes.
-We call attention to the fact that the rights and obligations under the Bonds, the Tax Certificate and the County Bond Certificate and their enforceability may be subject to bankruptcy, insolvency, reorganization, arrangement, fraudulent conveyance, moratorium and other laws relating to or affecting creditors' rights, to the application of equitable principles, to the exercise of judicial discretion in appropriate cases and to the limitations on legal remedies against counties in the State of New York.
+Furthermore, we have assumed compliance with all covenants and agreements contained in the County Certificate and the Tax Certificate, including (without limitation) covenants and agreements compliance with which is necessary to ensure that future actions, omissions or events will not cause interest on the Notes to be included in gross income for federal income tax purposes.
+We call attention to the fact that the rights and obligations under the Notes, the County Certificate, and the Tax Certificate and their enforceability may be subject to bankruptcy, insolvency, reorganization, arrangement, fraudulent conveyance, moratorium and other laws relating to or affecting creditors' rights, to the application of equitable principles, to the exercise of judicial discretion in appropriate cases and to the limitations on legal remedies against counties in the State of New York.
 We express no opinion with respect to any indemnification, contribution, penalty, choice of law, choice of forum, choice of venue, waiver or severability provisions contained in the documents described in the second paragraph hereof.
-Finally, we undertake no responsibility for the accuracy, completeness or fairness of the Official Statement or other offering materials relating to the Bonds and express no opinion with respect thereto.
+Finally, we undertake no responsibility for the accuracy, completeness or fairness of the Official Statement or other offering materials relating to the Notes and express no opinion with respect thereto.

-Based on and subject to the foregoing and in reliance thereon, as of the date hereof, we are of the following opinions:
+Based on and subject to the foregoing, and in reliance thereon, as of the date hereof, we are of the following opinions: